 Because, across peer-to-peer, decentralized networks, value can be exchanged directly between transacting parties, on a borderless and global scale, without the need for intermediaries, 3rd parties, or middlemen.

-Of course, the world figured the aforementioned situation soon enough and subsequent to Bitcoin, many other decentralized protocols followed including stable cryptocurrencies.
-While, as being stable cryptocurrencies that largely fulfill the three key functions of money, their inception certainly represents a step in the right direction.
+Others recognized this situation, which led to other decentralized protocols such as stable cryptocurrencies being created.
+Stable cryptocurrencies largely fulfill the three key functions of money (store of value, medium of exchange, and unit of account), and their inception certainly represents a step in the right direction.

 - Making extensive use of centralized oracles — oracle attacks have already amounted to losses of tens of millions of dollars to cryptocurrency exchanges

-- Lack of independence and resilience — for base layer stable cryptocurrencies to be robust, sustainable, and agile, they need to be dynamic and independent mediums of exchange, units of measure, and storers of value.
+- Lack of independence and resilience — for base-layer stable cryptocurrencies to be robust, sustainable, and agile, they need to be dynamic and independent mediums of exchange, units of measure, and stores of value.
 Too many cryptos are still relying on cryptocurrency collateral, thus limiting the growth of said stable currencies.